justalfred/justalfred-blog/content/humans/ficino.md

 and observations here, but as an outsider to the domain, I don't know which are well established and which have yet to be replicated.
 So I decided not to reference literature whose quality I don't understand.)

+postscript 2016-05-28: After a couple months letting this stew, I think the call to action here shouldn't be to pretty ourselves up.
+Not everyone wants to be the object of attention.
+We **should** try to embody the virtues we admire anyway.
+I don't have a problem with that part.
+So the real call to action is just to notice those who choose to combine physical appeal with other virtues and not see it as distracting from those virtues.
+It's ok for a professor to be hot in more ways than one.